National Television Awards 2015

 I have been lucky enough to perform with rising acoustic and country artist, Chloe Chadwick.
 Though based in the North-East of England, Chloe has made a huge impression on the global country scene with "her own formidable sound and style."
 She has been hotly-tipped by Amazing Radio's, Baylen Leonard, and BBC Radio 2's country representative and veteran, Bob Harris.
 Keep an eye out for her!

-I am currently the drummer for rising South-London based artist, Rian Peters.
+I played the drum kit on several occasions for rising South-London based artist, Rian Peters.
 We played a number of shows together in and around the UK during late 2014 and early 2015 before Rian headed out to LA to record tracks for his upcoming LP.
 Emulating more mainstream genres, Rian brands his music as Industrial/ New Wave/ Pop.
 In a live context, his ensemble is rather small with a guitar, bass, drum set-up, while the remaining instrumentation is provided via a backing track.

 James Lavelle's Meltdown 2014 - Nick Zinner's 41 Strings & IIII, Royal Festival Hall, London